bio-tools/biotoolsRdf/README.md

 # biotoolsRdf
 RDF data and SPARQL queries for producing/consuming Bio.Tools as Linked Data.
+RDF datasets have been produced through the [biotoolsShim/json2rdf](https://github.com/bio-tools/biotoolsShim/tree/master/json2rdf) tool.

 ## Sample SPARL query
 Here is a sample query run on this dataset.
 It connects persons with "share the same interest" relation when the tools they are associated to are annoated with the same EDAM topic.